foreign-exchange/journal/korean.md

 A running journal of reflections while learning/relearning Korean.

+2022 Dec 04
+- Common mistake of not answering a question with the appropriate topic marker 은/는

 ### 2022 Nov 28

 - Finished L3 grammar book and getting started on L4